The Journal of Continuing Higher Education

 Call for Papers

-The Journal of Continuing Education strives to support continuing higher education by serving as a forum for the reporting and exchange of information based on research, observations, and experience relevant to the field.
+The Journal of Continuing Higher Education strives to support continuing higher education by serving as a forum for the reporting and exchange of information based on research, observations, and experience relevant to the field.
 The Editor is currently seeking submissions of major articles (current research, theoretical models, conceptual treatments) of up to 7,000 words on topics such as:

 - Organization and administration of continuing higher education